tzyiyuet/pre-med-forum/Mission Statement and Objectives.md

 # 2. Mission Statement and Objectives

 ## 2.1 Mission Statement
 The purpose of the Premed101 database is to store the required data to display forums, topics, and posts, generate statistics, generate the leaderboard, and generate member account pages.
-Through creating a database that will enable the execution of the foregoing functionalities, we will succeed in facilitating the knowledge sharing between pre-medical school students, as well as current medical school students.
+Through creating and designing a database that will enable the execution of the foregoing functionalities, it will succeed in facilitating the knowledge sharing between pre-medical school students, as well as current medical school students.

 ## 2.2 Mission Objectives
 ### a.
 Data Maintenance